SimpleMDM/munki-plugin/README.md

 #### Configuration File

-You may store the key in a configuration file at `/usr/local/simplemdm/munki-plugin/config.plist`.
+You may store the key in the configuration file at `/usr/local/simplemdm/munki-plugin/config.plist`.
 Please scope the permissions on this file so that it is restricted, however still allowing utilities using the repo plugin to access it.

 The file should be formatted as below.
 Be sure to provide your own API key: